 * ‘Accredited Practitioner’ status does not include accreditation as an NVR supervisor or NVR trainer (of professionals).

 To lodge your interest in future Accreditation Modules please contact us at:

 For London events ONLY.
 There is the option to stay at the training venue in one of their on-site rooms, at much less than normal London hotel rates.
 For details or to book please contact the venue directly.

 We see participants who have completed the PartnershipProjects Certificate Course as able to apply NVR principles and methods comprehensively to their work with families.
 This ‘top up’ module takes their learning to another level – that of developing skills and competencies in complex areas of working with harmful or self-destructive behaviour in children, young people, or even adults.
 The learning in this module will enable you to focus on a specialist area of your work and adapt the approach to the specific needs of the families you work with.

 The entry level requirement for the PartnershipProjects NVR UK Accreditation course is the successful completion of the PartnershipProjects Certificate in Advanced NVR Practice which includes satisfactory evaluation of coursework.
-(NVR UK Level II).
+(Association of NVR Practice – Level 2).